Our office in: Southampton

 You can find the best way to insulate a new or existing metal roof by reading our aforementioned “How to Insulate” section in this article.

 Metal roof sweating results from too much humidity condensing on the underside of your roof.
 Underlayment will help prevent this.
 You’ll also need to make sure there’s good ventilation to allow for proper airflow.

 To prevent too much condensation from forming under your metal roof, it’s best to add a vapor barrier underneath.
 Vapor barriers stop moist air from flowing up through the insulation and condensing on the roof.

 While placing plywood under a metal roof isn’t a requirement, it is recommended for some homeowners.
 Plywood helps protect the insulation for when the roof eventually needs to be replaced and it also provides additional soundproofing.

 The best insulation for a metal roof, whether it’s a standing seam, a corrugated metal roof, or a metal roof over shingles, depends on your preferences.
 At Legacy Service, we can help you determine the right one.
-To get started, give us a call at 215-798-9790 or visit us at https://legacyusa.com/contact/.
+To get started with a roofing installation or replacement, give us a call at 215-798-9790 or visit us at https://legacyusa.com/contact/.

 Posted on Mar 16, 2020 in Roof

 A lot of elements play a role in maintaining the integrity of the roof, but as a homeowner, the most important components to pay attention to are the underlayment, ventilation, and material.